 A Trail of Crosses

-Is it simply the time of year?
+Or is it simply the time of year?
 Fall represents transition, and yes, death.
 All about me the fields were turning a burnt straw color and the golden Aspen trees were reaching their zenith.
 And, we are approaching Dia de los Muertos, an important time in Mexico, and surely here as well to honor those who have passed.

 Be it by the side of the road along the Rio Grande where a tragic accident had invariably taken place, at the ancient Taos Pueblo cemetery where the famous Pueblo Revolt began in 1680 or at the 19th century Loretto chapel in Santa Fe where people today buy rosaries in the gift shop and dangle them from a tree branch outside, I noticed how the various crosses would catch my attention.
 Made from either simple white painted or bare wood, metal, glass or plastic each holds a certain dignity and bears its own story.
 A story I will never know but might be suggested here.